Adafruit DPI TFT Kippah for Raspberry Pi with Touch Support

 Compatible with:

 Compared to our lovely HDMI backpacks, you don't have the extra cost or expense of an HDMI encoder/decoder.
-And you get a nice ultra-fast 18-bit color display with optional touch support.
-We tested it and it works great with our 5" and 7" displays at 800x480.
-This display is 'native' so it gets all the graphics accelleration capabilities, instant refresh, etc. you would get from an HDMI display
+And you get a nice ultra-fast 18-bit colour display with optional touch support.
+We tested it, and it works great with our 5" and 7" displays at 800x480.
+This display is 'native' so it gets all the graphics acceleration capabilities, instant refresh, etc. you would get from an HDMI display

 The other catch is that this display replaces the HDMI/NTSC output, so you can't have the DPI HAT and HDMI working at once, nor can you 'flip' between the two.